3 video snippets of thought leader Patrick Lencioni on key leadership mistakes to avoid

 A few bumps in the road, yes, but everyone enjoys a smooth trip overall.

-If you'd like to increase your professional and personal development why not consider becoming a Growth Faculty Pass Holder?
+If you'd like to increase your professional and personal development why not consider becoming a Growth Faculty member?
 Unlimited access to 40 live virtual masterclasses and Global Headliner virtual events - PLUS year-round leadership content at On Demand with videos, podcasts and book summaries.
 Join a community of knowledge seekers who are inspired by the best.
 See who's up next.